tidepool-org/data-analytics/README.md

 Run `conda env list`

 ## To use the Virtual Environment
-* Run `source activate tidepool-analytics` to start the environment.
+In Bash run `source activate tidepool-analytics`, or in the Anaconda Prompt run `conda activate tidepool-analytics` to start the environment.

-* Run `source deactivate` to stop the environment
+Run `deactivate` to stop the environment.